 Consumers still want the ease and convenience of a subscription, but they will not settle for an offering that they are not sure will enrich their lives.
 And that statement also applies to your existing customers: Are you providing them with enough value to earn their recurring payments?

 As your company makes decisions on where to invest your money as a subscription business, they must consider what their existing and targeted customers want and expect from your brand.

-“Consumer brands aren’t just competing in their respective marketplace anymore,” says Christopher George, Co-Founder of SubSummit.
+“Consumer brands aren’t just competing in their respective marketplace anymore,” says Paul Chambers, Co-Founder of SubSummit.
 “They’re competing for the customer’s share of wallet, so unless you’re Amazon, Netflix, or a global business, you need to focus on how to foster customer loyalty and grow your customer lifetime value (LTV).”